LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 - Transfer to another skill or to a specific agent
 - Close conversations
 - Return conversation to the queue
-- Use predefined content and share images whilst in a coversation
+- Use predefined content and share images whilst in a conversation
 - Use of secure forms
 - Agent managers can review conversations of their team, and filter by status or specific agent.
 - Managers can join conversations to actively participate.